carlfranklin/LogicGame/README.md

 ? firstCell.Name
 ```

-Notice that it is not "Carl", which is the first cell in the first row we added to `Cells`, our non-shuffled list:
+Notice that it is most likely not "Carl", which is the first cell in the first row we added to `Cells`, our non-shuffled list:

 ```c#
     var row1 = new List<Cell>